-They’re especially great choices when you wish to play slide guitar.
+They’re especially great choices for playing slide guitar.

-The overall sound of Open G tends to lean on the bluesy side of the spectrum, and thus it has been embraced by many musicians of this style, such as Robert Johnson, Keith Richards, George Thorogood, among others.
+The overall sound of Open G tends to lean on the bluesy side of things, and thus it has been embraced by many musicians of this style, such as Robert Johnson, Keith Richards, George Thorogood, among others.

 - Popular Songs In Open G Tuning